Answer a few questions

 Does the tree owner pay for cutting tree limbs touching power lines?

 Given that the utility company can access power lines on your premises without your consent, in some cities they may just come in and just cut it.
-In most cities, however, they have an inspector who will go around and notify residents their trees are too close to power lines and they must have them trimmed.
+In most cities, however, they have an inspector who will go around and notify residents their trees are near power lines and they must have them trimmed.

 Are trees touching power lines dangerous?